▶️ LISTEN TO THIS ARTICLE

 The simplest agentic pattern puts one agent in charge of the entire retrieval-generation pipeline.
 The agent has access to tools: vector search, web search, SQL queries, calculators, whatever the task requires.
 It receives a question, reasons about what information it needs, selects the appropriate tool, evaluates the result, and decides what to do next.

 This is what most people mean when they say "agentic RAG."
-Frameworks like LangGraph, which is now running in production at LinkedIn, Uber, and over 400 other companies, make this pattern accessible.
-The agent operates in a ReAct-style loop (reason, act, observe) and can course-correct mid-flight.
+Frameworks like LangGraph make this pattern accessible by giving teams a structured way to run a ReAct-style loop (reason, act, observe) and course-correct mid-flight.

 The strength is simplicity.
 One agent, one reasoning thread, full visibility into the decision chain.
 The weakness is bottlenecks.
 When the question requires expertise across multiple domains, a single agent can struggle to hold all the necessary context, exactly the goldfish brain problem applied to retrieval.